-In addition to funding for an organization's ongoing programming, subject to the availability of funding, applicants may request funding for a minor capital project or capital acquisition that supports their eligible programming.
+In addition to funding for an organization's ongoing programming, subject to the availability of funding, applicants may request funding for a minor capital project or capital acquisitions that support their eligible programming.
 It is important to note that applicants may not apply solely for minor capital project or capital acquisition funding.